BIGSTICK: A flexible configuration-interaction shell-model code (updated): Lanczos algorithm

 \chapter{Lanczos algorithm}

 Today the most common way to find all the eigenpairs of a Hermitian (here, real and symmetric) matrix is first reduce the matrix to tridiagonal form via a sequence of unitary transformations, the Householder algorithm\citep{parlett1980symmetric,numericalrecipesfortran}, and then solve the resulting tridiagonal matrix via QL decomposition with implicit shifts (or so we've been told).
-But for the very large dimensions of standard CI calculations, one neither can extract all eigenpairs nor does one want to: beyond a certain point one expects intruder many-body states to enter and eventually dominate, rendering our calculated states lacking physical meaning.
-(For the novice: an intruder state is a state outside the designated model space.
+But for the very large dimensions of standard CI calculations, one neither can extract all eigenpairs nor would one want to.

+(We can understand why through the concept of intruder states, that is, a state outside the designated model space.
+For example, in the $sd$-shell, one has only positive parity states, so any negative parity state is an intruder.
+Yet, experimentally, at some point intruders--in our example, negative parity states, consisting of excitation from the $p$ shell into the $sd$ shell, or from the $sd$ shell into the $pf$ shell--will start appearing in the experimental spectrum, but are outside the calculation.
+Eventually intruder states dominate, simply because there are an infinite number of them, and any calculation in a finite model space is physically incomplete.
 There is no simple way, at least for the non-expert, to determine \textit{where} we expect intruders to dominate.)

 Instead we turn to the Lanczos and related algorithms \citep{parlett1980symmetric,numericalrecipesfortran,lanczos}.
 Lanczos is part of a family of so-called Arnoldi algorithms, which iteratively construct a new orthonormal basis, the Krylov subspace.
 In this new basis the Hamiltonian is tridiagonal, but unlike the Householder algorithm, one does not need to fully carry out the transformation.
 The Lanczos algorithm is simple, beautiful, and powerful, though like all algorithms it is not without its own limitations.